gboehl/dynare/src/source/the-model-file.rst

                ...
             end;

        where ``1.94478`` is the steady state level of the nominal interest rate and ``r`` is the nominal interest rate in deviation from the steady state.
 This construct implies that the Taylor rule is operative, unless the implied interest rate ``r<=-1.94478``, in which case the ``r`` is fixed at ``-1.94478`` (thereby being equivalent to a complementary slackness condition).
 By restricting the value of ``r`` coming out of this equation, the ``mcp`` tag also avoids using ``max(r,-1.94478)`` for other occurrences of ``r`` in the rest of the model.
 It is important to keep in mind that, because the ``mcp`` tag effectively replaces a complementary slackness condition, it cannot be simply attached to any equation.
 Rather, it must be attached to the correct affected equation as otherwise the solver will solve a different problem than originally intended.

        Note that in the current implementation, the content of the ``mcp`` equation tag is not parsed by the preprocessor.
 The inequalities must therefore be as simple as possible: an endogenous variable, followed by a relational operator, followed by a number (not a variable, parameter or expression).

     .. option:: endogenous_terminal_period

        The number of periods is not constant across Newton iterations when solving the perfect foresight model.
 The size of the nonlinear system of equations is reduced by removing the portion of the paths (and associated equations) for which the solution has already been identified (up to the tolerance parameter).
 This strategy can be interpreted as a mix of the shooting and relaxation approaches.
 Note that round off errors are more important with this mixed strategy (user should check the reported value of the maximum absolute error).
 Only available with option ``stack_solve_algo==0``.

     .. option:: linear_approximation

        Solves the linearized version of the perfect foresight model.
 The model must be stationary.
 Only available with option ``stack_solve_algo==0``.

     *Output*

     The simulated endogenous variables are available in global matrix ``oo_.endo_simul``.

 .. command:: simul ;
              simul (OPTIONS...);

-    Short-form command for triggering the computation of a deterministic simulation of the model.
+    |br| Short-form command for triggering the computation of a
+    deterministic simulation of the model.
 It is strictly equivalent to a call to ``perfect_foresight_setup`` followed by a call to ``perfect_foresight_solver``.

     *Options*

     Accepts all the options of ``perfect_foresight_setup`` and ``perfect_foresight_solver``.

 .. matvar:: oo_.endo_simul

-    This variable stores the result of a deterministic simulation (computed by ``perfect_foresight_solver`` or ``simul``) or of a stochastic simulation (computed by ``stoch_simul`` with the periods option or by ``extended_path``).
+    |br| This variable stores the result of a deterministic simulation
+    (computed by ``perfect_foresight_solver`` or ``simul``) or of a stochastic simulation (computed by ``stoch_simul`` with the periods option or by ``extended_path``).
 The variables are arranged row by row, in order of declaration (as in ``M_.endo_names``).
 Note that this variable also contains initial and terminal conditions, so it has more columns than the value of ``periods`` option.

 .. matvar:: oo_.exo_simul

-    This variable stores the path of exogenous variables during a simulation (computed by ``perfect_foresight_solver``, ``simul``, ``stoch_simul`` or ``extended_path``).
+    |br| This variable stores the path of exogenous variables during a
+    simulation (computed by ``perfect_foresight_solver``, ``simul``,
+    ``stoch_simul`` or ``extended_path``).
 The variables are arranged in columns, in order of declaration (as in ``M_.exo_names``).
 Periods are in rows.
 Note that this convention regarding columns and rows is the opposite of the convention for ``oo_.endo_simul``!

 .. _stoch-sol: